Mark Carney’s Liberal Party wins a Canadian election upended by Trump

 “Canadians coming together from, you know, all the shade being thrown from the States is great, but it’s definitely created some turmoil, that’s for sure,” he said.

-Historian Robert Bothwell said Poilievre appealed to the “same sense of grievance” as Trump, and that, “It’s like Trump standing there saying, 'I am your retribution.’”
+Historian Robert Bothwell said Poilievre appealed to the “same sense of grievance” as Trump, but that it ultimately worked against him with voters.

-“The Liberals ought to pay him," Bothwell added, referring to the American president.
+“The Liberals ought to pay him," Bothwell said, referring to the U.S. president.
 "Trump talking is not good for the Conservatives.”

+Carney and the Liberals cleared a big hurdle on Monday, but they have daunting challenges ahead.

+If they don't win a majority in Parliament, the Liberals might need rely on the third place party, the Bloc Québécois, to remain in power and pass legislation.
+The Bloc is a separatist party from the French-speaking province of Quebec that seeks independence from Canada.
+Trudeau’s Liberals relied on the New Democrats to remain in power for four years, the progressive party lost seats in this election.

+“This is a dramatic comeback, but if the Liberals cannot win a majority of seats, political uncertainty in a new minority Parliament could complicate things for them,” said McGill University political science professor Daniel Béland.

-Foreign policy hadn’t dominated a Canadian election as much since 1988 when, ironically, free trade with the United States was the prevailing issue.
+Until this year, foreign policy hadn’t dominated a Canadian election this much since 1988, when, ironically, free trade with the United States was the prevailing issue.

-Carney and the Liberals cleared a big hurdle by winning a fourth-straight term, but they have daunting challenges ahead.

-In addition to the sweeping U.S. tariffs on Canadian goods, Canada has been dealing with a cost-of-living crisis for some time.
+In addition to the trade war with the U.S. and frosty relationship with Trump, Canada is dealing with a cost-of-living crisis.
 And more than 75% of its exports go to the U.S., so Trump's tariffs threat and his desire to get North American automakers to move Canada's production south could severely damage the Canadian economy.

 While campaigning, Carney vowed that every dollar the the government collects from counter-tariffs on U.S. goods will go toward Canadian workers who are adversely affected by the trade war.
 He also said he plans to keep dental care in place, offer a middle-class tax cut, return immigration to sustainable levels and increase funding to Canada's public broadcaster, the Canadian Broadcasting Corporation.